-The real estate industry is a funny business.
+The real estate industry is a funny business, which includes your local Guelph real estate agent.
 Unfortunately not funny in a stand-up way, although there can be plenty of that with how we see people’s homes on a daily basis.
 No, I’m talking about how as an industry we can often do things to shoot ourselves in the foot and then cry about the injustice of the injury.

 The real estate industry is competitive – I mean highly competitive.
 There are currently over 700 agents, licensed and members of the Guelph and District Association of Realtors.
 There are another 1,500 in Kitchener-Waterloo and another 500 or so in Cambridge.
 Throw in the giant Toronto real estate board and its 50,000 plus members and you have a lot of people chasing your listing and purchase.

-This practice understandably upset some Realtors who felt used and misled when having shown a potential buyer through their listing, only to have that buyer show up at the offer table represented by some other agent.
+This practice understandably upset some Realtors who felt used and misled.
+They showed the house, only to have that buyer show up with some other agent to represent them.

-Compounding the problem is that so much information is publicly available, that many buyers like to research and check out available homes on their own.
-They may not be represented at the time by an agent.
-They too often call the listing agent looking for an appointment to view a listing and let me be clear, there is absolutely nothing wrong with this practice.
+Compounding the problem is that so much information is publicly available.
+Many buyers like to research and check out available homes on their own.
+At the time, they may not have a Realtor.
+They too often call the listing agent looking for an appointment to view a listing.
+But there is absolutely nothing wrong with this practice.

 Here is where the issue starts to surface.

 I have no sympathy for the listing agents that are trying to do this.
-It’s greedy, makes the industry look bad, and quite frankly violates the code of ethics we as an industry work towards and are legislated by.
+This makes the industry look bad and violates the code of ethics we follow.

 In a perfect world this wouldn’t be an issue, but we all know that when there’s money involved people will do strange things.